bsavoldi/post-edit_guidelines/README.md

-This repo contains the guidelines used for the human-centered post-editing task.
+This repo contains the guidelines used for the human-centered post-editing task presented in [ What the Harm?
+Quantifying the Tangible Impact of Gender Bias in Machine Translation with a Human-centered Study]().